Contents

 Well, suffice to say if we were to choose the single greatest piece of Claw fan art ever, it would just have to be from this series here.
 There are more to come, too.
 In the meantime, you can take a look at TaurusII's sketches, including gems such as this dancing chameleon here or, yes indeed, an entire host of the game's small enemies on the dancefloor.

 As it turns out, it is indeed possible to create even better Claw art, and it seems, despite the game being nearly a quarter century old, that there is more of it than ever before.
-So much in fact, that we opened a separate page to host the amazing works of TaurusII and Haruka-Tavares, as anything less would be a disservice to their talent and passion for Claw.
+So much in fact, that we opened a separate page to host the amazing works of TaurusII and Haruka_VII.
+Anything less would be a disservice to their talent and passion for Claw.

 >> BROWSE THE GALLERY <<

-TaurusII's works are from 2017-2020, snow-jemima's mostly mid-2006, while Freya's and Keith's date back to the earliest days of the community.
-Through the years, there has been much more fan art from Claw fans all around the world:
+TaurusII's works are from 2017-2024, snow-jemima's mostly mid-2006, while Freya's and Keith's date back to the earliest days of the community.
+Through the years, there has been much more fan art from Claw fans all around the world (unfortunately, the list got shorter due to expired links):

 Captain Claw (by HLorenzi)